cmer/lg-tv-control-macos/README.md

 #### Legacy version using LGWebOSRemote

-This new and updated version no longer uses LGWebOSRemote, and does not require having Python installed. 🎉 It is therefore much easier to install.
+This new and updated version no longer uses LGWebOSRemote, and does not require installing Python.
+It is therefore much easier to get going. 🎉